sst/sst/www/docs/known-issues.md

 ---
 id: known-issues
 title: Known Issues
-description: "Known issues with AWS CDK and Serverless Stack (SST)"
+description: "Known issues with AWS CDK and SST (SST)"
 ---

 There is a known issue in AWS CDK when using mismatched versions of their NPM packages.
 This means that all your AWS CDK packages in your `package.json` should use the same exact version.
 And since SST uses AWS CDK internally, this means that your app needs to use the same versions as well.